on March 31th, 2020 (JST) current information.

 - d.
 Endangered animals or plants and products made from them

-- Marine products, eggs, honey, and other animal-derived products are allowed to bring into the country, with some exceptions, but there are conditions such as the permissible limit.
-If the weight exceeds the permissible limit, the total monetary amount may be confiscated.
+- Marine products, eggs, honey, and other animal-derived products are allowed to bring into the country, with some exceptions, but there are restrictions on type, quantity, and processing, for example.

-- Most plants have specified permissible amounts.
-However, there are conditions such that they must not contain any pests.
+- Most plants, animals, and foods have specified permissible amounts.
 If you exceed the permissible limit, the total amount will be confiscated.

-- There are specific regulations and conditions for animals in ddition to by species.
+- There are specific regulations and conditions for animals in addition to by species.

-- There may be other conditions or regulations in addition to the above.
+- There may be various other conditions or regulations, such as whether they contain pests.